tc39/proposal-function-implementation-hiding/README.md

 * It allows easy hiding of the implementation details of all functions in an entire source file.
 * At the same time, it allows easy bundling together of hidden and non-hidden code, by using anonymous-function-wrapper blocks.
-* It is backward-compatible, allowing easy deployment of code that makes a best-effort to hide its implementation. `"hide implementation"` will be a no-op in engines that do not implement this proposal.
+* It is backward-compatible, allowing easy deployment of code that makes a best-effort to hide its implementation. `"hide source"` will be a no-op in engines that do not implement this proposal.
 * It is lexical, thus allowing tooling to easily and statically determine whether a function's implementation is hidden.
 For example, an inliner would know it should not inline an implementation-hidden function into an implementation-exposed function.